mozilla-services/remote-settings-client/CONTRIBUTING.md

-# Contributing to Remote-Settings Client
+# Contributing to Remote Settings Client

-When contributing to the development of Remote-Settings Client, create a new issue and make sure with the maintainers before making a change that the change is really needed.
+When contributing to the development of Remote Settings Client, create a new issue and make sure with the maintainers before making a change that the change is really needed.

 Please note we have a [Code of Conduct](CODE-OF-CONDUCT), please follow it in all